 Understanding the System Admin Role

 At its core, the system admin role involves managing and supporting the hardware, software, and networks that form an organization’s IT environment.
-Their responsibilities include:
+Modern system administrators work across a wide range of environments—including on-premises data centres, cloud platforms (AWS, Azure, and GCP), hybrid infrastructure, and virtualized environments using tools like VMware vSphere, Microsoft Hyper-V, and Proxmox.

 Network Infrastructure Support